jskoetsier/netdiag/README.md

 - `TARGET` is an IP address or hostname you want to diagnose
 - `--period PERIOD` (optional) is the time period for historical analysis (24h, 2d, 5d, 7d)
 - `--ipv6` (optional) forces IPv6 resolution for hostnames
-- `--current` (optional) shows actual route visibility in the global routing table
+- `--current` (optional) includes RIPE RIS looking glass data in the report
 - `--output FILE` (optional) specifies a custom output file (default: AS{number}.txt)

 Examples: